Gold Price Forecast 2026 & 2027: Analyst Targets & Outlook

 How Gold Got Here: Key Price Milestones

 Gold's ascent through 2024–2026 has been one of the most dramatic multi-year rallies in the metal's history.
 Roughly one new all-time high was set per week throughout 2025.
-The 2025 full-year average price was $3,431.54 — itself a record — before the surge continued into January 2026's $5,589 peak.
-What followed in March was a reminder that bull markets correct: gold held above $5,000 for roughly 70% of Q1 sessions before falling back into the high $4,000s, closing the quarter at $4,608.35 — then drifting lower again through the spring.
-Here is how we got to today's ~$4,524:
+The 2025 full-year average price was $3,431.54 — itself a record — before the surge continued into January 2026's $5,595 peak.
+What followed was a reminder that bull markets correct: a 10%+ decline in March rolled into gold's worst quarter since 2013, a roughly 16% Q2 slide that briefly took spot under $4,000 on 24 June before an early-July rebound.
+Here is how we got to today's ~$4,150:

-Year-on-year, gold is still up roughly 35% in USD — a strong 12-month return even after the March correction and the soft spring.
-For UK investors, the GBP price has risen less dramatically: sterling has been broadly range-bound against the dollar over the past year, trading near 1.34.
+Even after the March correction and a soft spring and early summer, gold remains well above where it traded two years ago — but it has given back a large share of its 2026 gain from the January peak.
+For UK investors, the GBP price has moved less dramatically: sterling has been broadly range-bound against the dollar over the past year, trading near 1.34.
 For context on the current GBP gold price, our live gold prices page updates daily.

 Gold Price Chart: 5-Year View (GBP)